LEGAL

 How this statement was prepared

-This statement was prepared on 28 April 2026 based on an automated axe-core audit across all critical user-facing surfaces, supplemented by manual keyboard-navigation and focus-management review.
-We review and update this statement at least once per year, or when a significant design change is released.
+This statement was last updated 19 May 2026 following the Plan 03 WCAG 2.1 AA audit (readiness programme).
+The audit covered automated axe-core scanning across all critical user-facing surfaces (public routes, auth flows, admin console, developer portal), manual keyboard-navigation walkthrough, ARIA landmark review, colour-contrast token audit, and focus indicator verification.
+We review and update this statement at least once per quarter, or whenever a significant design change is released.